Julie-M-Zhu/foofactors/materials/materials/assignments/milestone1.md

 - have a contributions document that outlines how the team will work together (expected workflow practices)
 - have a Git history that demonstrates the proposed workflow in the `CONTRIBUTING.md` file was followed and that all group members contributed equally

-This lab has two parts: project proposal and milestone1.

 ## Milestone 1 checklist

 ### 1. Team work contract: